Dearbhaile Brady

-Dearbhaile Brady (born 17 June 2007) is an Irish para swimmer.
+Dearbhaile Brady is a para swimmer from Northern Ireland.
 She represented Ireland at the 2024 Summer Paralympics.

 Career

 In April 2024, Brady competed at the 2024 World Para Swimming European Open Championships and won a bronze medal in the 50 metre freestyle S6 event.
 She then represented Ireland at the 2024 Summer Paralympics.
 Her best finish was fifth place in the 50 metre butterfly S6 event.

 She competed at the 2025 World Para Swimming Championships and won a bronze medal in the 50 metre freestyle S6 event.